 - FIRM (written and highlighted if you do NOT want the item to be sold for half price during the half price days.)

 Pin tag to the front left side of the garment so all tags will be visible while hanging in the same direction.
-(I will actually probably move this tag further to the edge so it can be seen from the side while hanging.)
+(I will actually probably move the tag in this picture further to the edge so it can be seen from the side while hanging.)

-Drop-off is Aug 17-19 at the Coosa Valley Fairgrounds.
-This is where you pay your $10.
-Volunteer opportunities are available, and volunteers have exclusive access to a pretty sweet pre-sale.
+Drop-off is Jan 16-18 at the Coosa Valley Fairgrounds.
+This is where you pay your $10 fee.
+Volunteer opportunities are available, and volunteers have exclusive access to a pretty sweet pre-sale plus earn an extra 10% of their own item sales.

 Coosa Valley Fairgrounds